Antonio Sánchez (footballer, born 1997)

-Club career
+Career

 Born in Palma, Majorca, Balearic Islands, Sánchez represented RCD Mallorca as a youth.
 In August 2016, after finishing his formation, he was loaned to Tercera División side UD Poblense for one year.

 Sánchez made his senior debut on 20 August 2016, starting in a 3–1 away win against UD Rotlet Molinar.
 He scored his first goal on 29 October in a 2–1 win at CF Platges de Calvià, and scored a brace in a 6–2 home routing of Rotlet on 17 December.

 Sánchez returned to Mallorca in July 2017, being assigned to the reserves now also in the fourth division.
 The following 7 March, he renewed his contract until 2020, and joined Segunda División B side Barakaldo CF on loan on 17 July 2018.

 On 30 August 2019, Sánchez joined Segunda División side CD Mirandés on a one-year loan deal.
 He made his professional debut on 8 September, starting in a 2–1 home win against Real Oviedo.

 Sánchez scored his first professional goal on 14 December 2019, netting the second in a 2–0 home defeat of SD Huesca.
 Upon returning to the Bermellones the following August, he became a regular starter and scored three goals in 35 league appearances as the club achieved promotion to La Liga.

-Sánchez made his top tier debut on 22 September 2021, replacing Aleix Febas in a 1–6 away loss against Real Madrid.
+Sánchez made his top tier debut on 22 September 2021, replacing Aleix Febas in a 6–1 away loss against Real Madrid.
 His first goal in the category occurred on 27 October, as he scored the opener in a 1–1 home draw against Sevilla FC.